 Polycrates (/pəˈlɪkrəˌtiːz/; Greek: Πολυκράτης), son of Aeaces, was the tyrant of Samos from the 540s BC to 522 BC.
 He had a reputation as both a fierce warrior and an enlightened tyrant.

-He stood on the ancient battlements,
+He stood upon the ancient battlements,

-Proudly gazing from the parapets
+And proudly looked out from the parapets

 On Samos, over which he reigned.

-“This realm bends under my iron yoke,”
+“This vast realm bends beneath my iron yoke,”

 “My fortune cannot be contained.”

-Yet there remains one who seeks revenge—
+Yet there still remains one who can avenge

-I won’t call you blessed until you’ve purged
+Them—I won’t call you blessed until you’ve purged

-A herald from Miletus appeared—
+A herald from Miletus scrambled in

 With tidings for Polycrates.

-“True joy and fortune are never wed;
+The king warned, “True joy and luck never wed,”

 Where one saw all the fleets arrive: